neelsmith/greek213/docs/syllabus/tutoring/index.md

 # Peer tutoring

-The Department of Classics and the Classics Department Inclusion Committee offer a peer-based tutoring program for Greek 101 students.
-The tutors have received training through Academic Services and Learning Resources, and can discuss course with ou, help you understand how to solve problems, and suggest independent learning strategies.

-Tutoring workshops run as an appointment-based service of 40-minute sessions, at time arranged between you and the Peer Tutor.
-To set up an appointment with one of the tutors, please contact your professor.
+The Department of Classics offers a peer-based tutoring program for intermediate Greek students.
+In 2023-2024, these will include scheduled review and practice sessions on topics we are covering or reviewing.
+Please check the course website for dates and times, and for topics planned during the fall semester.